 Nobel Prize in Literature 1910s: A decade of winners

-Below, you’ll find the complete list of 1910s Nobel Prize in Literature honorees, each representing a distinct literary tradition and worldview that together paint a portrait of this pivotal decade.
+Below, you’ll find the complete list of Nobel Prize in Literature winners and non-awards from this transformative decade.

 Literature